-A new state tax break will save an estimated 500,000 workers up to $35 million a year, or $70 for individuals.
+A new state tax break for union dues will save an estimated 500,000 workers up to $35 million a year, or $70 for individuals.
 This tax break pales in comparison to the state and federal tax breaks millionaires and billionaires receive.

 But the tax break helps put a little in our pockets during this new Gilded Age.
 Perhaps as important, this calls attention to our country’s vast inequality.

 From the 1920s to the early 1970s, economic inequality rose most of the time in the United States.
 Since then, the inequality of income and wealth has worsened so much that it is as bad as it was in the 1920s.

 So the new tax break is a small, but very welcome, step in the right direction.

 The New York State AFL-CIO pushed for union members to be able to get a tax break on their dues during deliberations over the new $153 billion state budget.
 The tax break will be available to union members who itemize deductions on their state taxes.

 This change comes as the state has taken on a number of initiatives to help the working poor and the middle class, sometimes in response to union lobbying.